daqians/Noisy-character-image-benchmark/README.md

 Link：https://drive.google.com/drive/folders/1gnlmmxQDJOl4wR2ITiBvnaQRN4nZc3rP?usp=sharing

 Where:
-- denoise: The benchmark for charater image denoising, where includes real-world noise.
+- denoise: The benchmark for character image denoising, which includes real-world noise.
 We produce these images by removing noise from the original character images.
-- repair: The benchmark for charater image restoration, where includes real-world noise.
-We produce these images by removing noise from the original character images, and also repair the broken charatcers.
+- repair: The benchmark for character image restoration, which includes real-world noise.
+We produce these images by removing noise from the original character images and also repairing the broken characters.
+- gray: The benchmark for character image denoising, which includes real-world noise with a gray background.
+We produce these images by removing noise from the original character images.
-- test: data for testing purpose.
+- test: data for testing purposes.

 For any kind of use of these datasets, please cite the following: